Rishikesavan0129/Parameterized-RAM-with-Testbench--4KB/README.md

 ## 🛠️ Requirements

-- Vivado (tested with version XX.XX)
+- Vivado (tested with version 2025.1)
 - Basic knowledge of Verilog HDL

 ---